 However, if you’re serving mulled wine, here are a few foods that pair well with the festive spiced drink:

 For those who are making glogg (the Swedish version of mulled wine), traditional Swedish dishes like pickled fish and crackers go well with the mulled wine.

 The combination of rich cheese and white wine makes for a brilliant dinner to serve alongside mulled wine.

-If you're looking for a few cheeses to pair with a sweet mulled wine, try serving saltier cheeses.
-Blue cheese pairs well with heavily spiced wines (featuring cinnamon and clove flavours), and you'll love the pairing of mulled wine with Roquefort, Wensleydale, or Comté cheese
+If you’re looking for a few kinds of cheese to pair with a sweet mulled wine, try serving saltier cheeses.
+Blue cheese pairs well with heavily spiced wines (featuring cinnamon and clove flavours), and you’ll love the pairing of mulled wine with Roquefort, Wensleydale, or Comté cheese

 If you want to know how to serve mulled wine correctly, we’ve got some advice to help you out:

 Most mulled wine is served in a mug.
 Ceramic or porcelain mugs will help to protect your hands from the heat of the spiced wine, and the mug handle will make it much easier to drink.
 Glass mugs are another good option for serving mulled wine.

 However, there are special mulled wine glasses.
 These glasses are designed for serving mulled wine, and while the shape can vary slightly, they have handles, enabling you to hold the drink even when hot.
 They usually have a wide brim, making it easy to drink the wine despite the garnishes (orange slices, cinnamon sticks, etc.).